 Most people think it’s only the bacon grease from their breakfast that’s bad for their drain pipe.
 The hard truth is that the food and the dishes such as woks, fryers, baking trays we use in our own kitchen and the ones we enjoy at various establishments are covered in it.
+Keeping grease out of your drain pipe can save you money in the long run.
 Meats, food scraps, sauces, dairy products and even cosmetics all have oils and grease in them.
 This not only causes clogged pipes – it’s damaging our sewer system and expanding the fat infestation levels.

 The article below will describe what happens when any oil or grease from your food and dishes gets down your pipes and into the sewers.
 You’ll also receive some preventative tips on how to avoid clogged drains and help reduce related pollution.

 What happens to the grease and oil when it goes down your drain pipe?

 When oil, fat or grease goes down your pipe over time it creates drain blockage.
 The oils and fats mix with water harden over time to clog your pipes.
 It’s just like a clogged artery.
 It happens gradually and the effects are deadly.
 When oil, grease and fat end up into rainwater pipes they cause pollution in streams and rivers.
 Just like you would see a cardiologist for your heart it’s best to visit your local certified plumber to find out more about your drain situation.
 In the meantime here are some tips to follow.

 Signs to look for when you think your drain pipe is clogged with grease